neptunelabs/fsi-viewer-samples/samples/pdp-simplified/README.md

 # Using FSI Viewer for Image Zoom - Custom Skin

-This readme describes how the detail page sample with *FSI Viewer* and a custom skin is achieved.
+This readme describes how the detail page example is achieved using *FSI Viewer* and a custom skin.
-The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.
+The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple simple viewer tag.

 # Adding your own skins

-We have various tutorials on our website where you learn how to:
+We have various tutorials on our website to help you learn how:

 - [Adapt Skins](https://www.neptunelabs.com/fsi-viewer-js/creating-custom-skins-for-fsi-viewer-js/)
 - [Make Advanced Custom Skins](https://www.neptunelabs.com/fsi-viewer-js/creating-advanced-custom-skins-fsi-viewer-js/)
 - [Add Custom Buttons](https://www.neptunelabs.com/fsi-viewer-js/creating-custom-buttons-for-a-fsi-viewer-js-skin/)

-For our example, we created custom buttons and followed the steps in the **Advanced Custom Skins** example.
+For our example we have created custom buttons and followed the steps in the **Advanced Custom Skins** example.
-The skin CSS needs to be stored in your FSI Server at the following path: **/_viewers/skins/**
+The skin CSS needs to be stored on your FSI server in the following path **/_viewers/skins/**

 # Use Zoom on the website

-While having an image selected, you can see all possible publishing ways for the specific item by visiting the "Publish To Web" tab.
+With an image selected, you can see all the possible publishing options for that particular item by going to the Publish To Web tab.
-For this example, select the preset *FSI Viewer - white skin* in the section *Zoom & Pan*:
+For this example, select the *FSI Viewer - White Skin* preset in the *Zoom & Pan* section:

 ![Config Image](readme-custom-1.png)

-The *Source Code* section enables you to control the look of your viewer by setting the dimensions and format, as well as adding effects or crop options to it.
+The *Skin* section allows you to control the appearance of your viewer by setting the dimensions and format, as well as adding effects or cropping options.

-Place your cursor on the skin parameter, and then select the folder button above:
+Place your cursor on the Skin parameter and select the folder button at the top:

 ![Config Image](readme-custom-2.png)

-Choose the skin you have created on the list and select **Open**:
+Select the skin you have created from the list and click **Open**:

 ![Config Image](readme-custom-3.png)

-You can now see the source code for your selected publishing option which includes your skin.
-You can edit and copy to publish the images.
+You will now see the source code for your chosen publishing option, which includes your skin.
+You can edit and copy the images to publish them.
-You also see the required scripts which need to be embedded on the site.
+You will also see the necessary scripts that need to be embedded into the site.

 ![Config Image](readme-custom-4.png)

-In order to display zoom with FSI Viewer, you only need to add the corresponding script to the head of your website:
+To display zoom with FSI Viewer, all you need to do is add the script at the top of your website:

 ```html
 <script
   src='https://docs.neptunelabs.com/fsi/viewer/applications/viewer/js/fsiviewer.js'
 </script>
 ```
-This ensures that FSI Viewer is loaded.
+This will ensure that the FSI Viewer is loaded.

-Afterwards, you need to place the *<fsi-viewer>* tag you see in the Publish section on the place where you would like to see the viewer.
+Next, you need to place the *<fsi-viewer>* tag you see in the Publish section where you want the viewer to appear.
-In our example this will look like this:
+In our example this looks like this

 ```html
        <fsi-viewer id="image"